Diese Webseite verwendet Cookies

 Employers benefit most from an atmosphere of secrecy and mistrust; unions need trust to build the collective.
 Spend time getting to know workers you don’t yet trust.
 Share information openly in meetings unless it will directly harm your work.
 Keep suspicions to yourself until you know for sure and do not overreact.
 Give work assignments to untrusted workers that will not cause harm, such as gathering information about the industry or employer, or attending public events.
 Do not create an atmosphere of mistrust just because of one or two individuals.

 Conflict will arise.
-Have clear decision-making processes.
+Have clear decision-making processes and make sure they are inclusive and reflect the union’s heterogeneity.
 Think ahead about what conflicts could occur and discuss potential conflicts early.
 Create a culture where we can respect and learn from each other’s differences.
 Practice deep listening.
 Find out what is behind the differences.
 Continue to build strong personal relationships of trust – before, after and during conflict.

 Above all, keep your committee meetings hardworking and fun.
 The culture that you develop as you organise will affect the culture of your work and the overall union.